-|Updated: 19.2.2013 - Next update: 31.3.2017|
+|Updated: 31.3.2017 - Next update: 31.3.2021|

-Juvenile criminal behaviour has remained stable in the 2000sThe prevalence of violence committed by juveniles has remained relatively stable since 1995.
-In the three latest surveys (2004, 2008 and 2012) violence has been slightly lower than in the preceding survey.
-When different types of crime are compared with each other, the level of violent incidents has remained relatively the most stable over entire period of existence of the survey system.
+The prevalence of acts of violence committed by young people remained relatively stable between 1995 and 2012.
+In the 2016 survey, the prevalence of violence has fallen clearly, however.
+In the three latest surveys (2004, 2008 and 2012) the level of violence has been stable, but on a slightly lower level than at the turn of the millennium.
+The latest survey from 2016 shows that the generality of acts of violence has halved compared with the survey results of 2001.
+When different types of crime are compared with each other, the level of violent incidents and the use of marihuana and hashish have remained relatively most stable over the entire period of existence of the survey system.

-The National Research Institute of Legal Policy
+Institute of Criminology and Legal Policy

 Description of indicator

 Only a fraction of crimes are reported to the police and thereby recorded in official statistics.
 Particularly in so-called volume crime, the proportion of unreported cases is high.
-To form an accurate picture of the level, characteristics and trends of crimes committed by juveniles, surveys measuring overall criminality are required in addition to official statistics.
+To form an accurate picture of the level, characteristics and trends of crimes committed by young people, surveys measuring overall criminality are required in addition to official statistics.

 Juvenile delinquency surveys are a nationally representative indicator system measuring the criminal behaviour and victim experiences of young people aged 15 to 16.
 The population consists of ninth-grade students of Finnish-language upper secondary schools throughout Finland.
 The survey began in 1995 and has been repeated a total of seven times.
 The 2016 questionnaire was answered by 6,061 ninth-grade students.
 In 2012, the system was reformed so that the survey is now conducted using an Internet-based questionnaire instead of a paper questionnaire.